GeekAlexis/FastMOT/README.md

 # Guardian
--Real-time multiobject detection and tracking for highly constrained UAV systems (e.g. Jetson Nano).
+- Real-time multiobject detection and tracking for highly constrained UAV systems (e.g. Jetson Nano).
--Guardian is an application for alleviating human-elephant conflict common in Africa and Asia.
+- Guardian is an application for alleviating human-elephant conflict common in Africa and Asia.